topjohnwu/Magisk/docs/guides.md

 1. Set environment variable `ASH_STANDALONE` to `1`<br>Example: `ASH_STANDALONE=1 /data/adb/magisk/busybox sh <script>`
 2. Toggle with command-line options:<br>`/data/adb/magisk/busybox sh -o standalone <script>`

-To make sure all subsequent `sh` shell executed also runs in standalone mode, option 1 is the preferred method (and this is what Magisk and Magisk Manager internally uses) as environment variables are inherited down to child processes.
+To make sure all subsequent `sh` shell executed also runs in standalone mode, option 1 is the preferred method (and this is what Magisk and Magisk Manager internally use) as environment variables are inherited down to child processes.

 ## Magisk Modules